parsec-cloud/Parsec-Cloud-Preparation-Tool/Readme.md

 Q. Parsec won't open
 A. You're connected via RDP, Parsec and RDP are not compatible.
 Use ParsecAuth.exe to sign into Parsec, and config.txt to edit host settings.

-Q. My cloud machijne is stuck at 1366x768
+Q. My cloud machine is stuck at 1366x768
 A. You should delete your machine and use the GRID Virtual Workstation variety provided by your cloud provider (it's a check box on GCP)

 Q. What about GPU X or Cloud Server Y - when will they be supported?